Code-Institute-Submissions/-irenenev24-javascript-project-italian-tour_OctResub/README.md

 * This website is for people who are thinking of visiting Italy and want more information.
 * This website is for people based worldwide looking to travel for a holiday or extended stay.
 * Three different types of holidays:
-  - Rome - City break
+  - Rome
-  - Abruzzo - Nature lovers holiday.
+  - Abruzzo
-  - Sicily - Beach lovers holiday
+  - Sicily
 * It is aimed at people aged 18+ with disposable income.

 ### What do visitors want?